|Nutrition Facts (per serving)|

 In a heavy-bottomed 2-quart saucepan, bring the 2 cups of milk to a boil.
-Pour the hot milk slowly and in a thin stream over the egg yolk mixture, whisking continuously by hand or with an electric mixer.
+Pour the hot milk slowly in a thin stream over the egg yolk mixture, whisking continuously by hand or with an electric mixer.

 Pour the tempered egg-yolks back into the saucepan and heat without boiling until mixture coats the back of a spoon

 Remove pan from heat and stir in the vanilla extract, if you are using it instead of the vanilla sugar.
-Serve warm or cold.
+Serve warm drizzled over baked apples.

 You might want to cook the egg yolk-milk mixture in a double boiler, which heats gently and will help to prevent the sauce from curdling.